MattCSmith/MattCSmith/README.md

 Hi, I'm **Matt** 👋 <br/>
-A Community Manager and Developer at [Zero To Mastery](https://zerotomastery.io/?utm_source=mcs_gh), I help hundreds of thousands of self taught developers from all over the world learn to code, get hired and advance their career in the tech space.
+A Fullstack Developer & Community Manage at [Zero To Mastery](https://zerotomastery.io/?utm_source=mcs_gh), I help hundreds of thousands of self taught developers from all over the world learn to code, get hired and advance their career in the tech space.

 With a focus on JavaScript, I build, deploy, scale and maintain Fullstack applications utilising a range of tools and tech for both companies and for fun!
 Amongst all of the projects I have been involved in, my favourites are the collection of Discord Bots I have built and scaled to serve and moderate communities of nearly 500,000 members collectively.